Crossover Community Church inTampa, Florida, is using innovative methods to impact the coastal town’s hip-hop scene.

 The schedule was grueling.
 Adult leaders tell stories about Kyllonen returning from a faraway show and showing up at the church to scrub the sanctuary floor the next morning.

 From the early days when the group was small Kyllonen had known that the work of ministry was too much for him to do alone.
-His wife had always been an integral part of the outreach, and he regularly had given responsibility to new adult leaders, empowering them to use their talents and spiritual gifts to serve and build relationships with kids.
+His wife had always been an integral part of the outreach, and he regularly had given responsibility to new adult leaders, empowering them to use their talents and spiritual gifts to serve and build

 Now Crossover was bursting at the seams, tearing out offices in the church building and turning them into large meeting rooms.
 They were ministering to more than 150 kids each week.